Integr-0/Helix/README.md

   ![Format](https://cdn.modrinth.com/data/cached_images/cc9d56a7c154db2f3aef68cc481a1fc3f9cca089.png)

   Also has the option so solve simple math, for example ```<solve>1+2*(27-5)/5<solve>```

+## Commands
+- ### /helix
+  Opens the main UI
+- ### /gmc [player]
+  Puts you or the optionally specified player in creative mode (only works if you have permission on the server since we are just redirecting commands)
+- ### /gms [player]
+  Puts you or the optionally specified player in survival mode (only works if you have permission on the server since we are just redirecting commands)
+- ### /gma [player]
+  Puts you or the optionally specified player in adventure mode (only works if you have permission on the server since we are just redirecting commands)
+- ### /gmsp [player]
+  Puts you or the optionally specified player in spectator mode (only works if you have permission on the server since we are just redirecting commands)

 ## Discord Presence
 Shows some information about the server or world you are on to your friends on discord